Icinga/icinga2/doc/3-monitoring-basics.md

 Imagine a different more advanced example: You are monitoring your network device (host) with many interfaces (services).
 The following requirements/problems apply:

-* Each interface service check should be named with a prefix and a name defined in your host object (which could be generated from your CMDB, etc)
+* Each interface service check should be named with a prefix and a name defined in your host object (which could be generated from your CMDB, etc.)
 * Each interface has its own vlan tag
 * Some interfaces have QoS enabled
 * Additional attributes such as `display_name` or `notes`, `notes_url` and `action_url` must be